undless/WP-vs-CMSMS/README.md

 - Check relative url of pics

 To include :
-- How to make DB save from MySQL
+- TUTO : How to make a DB DUMP from MySQL

 ---